-This book works for several different types of reader.
-Primarily though it is of most value for the photographer, at whatever stage of her development, to help consider how to make pictures that work.
+This book has benefits for several different types of reader.
+Primarily though it is of most value for the photographer, at whatever stage of his or her development, to help consider how to make pictures that work.

 This is not a technical book.
 At least, not a book you would use to learn how to twiddle knobs on your camera.
 Perhaps the best way to illustrate the value of the book is to offer an extract:

 In rendering the subject in soft, flared, mostly blurred tones, everything surplus to the message has been eliminated.
 We see a person nearing the end of their journey across the bridge.
 There is only enough information to identify it as a bridge and a person and no more.
 The subject could be anyone; the bridge located anywhere.George Barr on Susan Burnstine’s image: Bridge to Nowhere

 For this image Barr offers us one way of describing what we see, and asks questions about it.
 The cumulative effect after reading through 51 other image analyses is to come away with an armoury of potential approaches to reviewing our own or other peoples’ photography.

 Of equal interest are the photographers’ comments.
 Variously they describe how they took their images, what inspired them, how they composed them, the cameras they used.
 The variation in the different levels of comfort with disclosure is as interesting as the disclosures themselves.

 There are not that many books out there that take this route.
 Its much easier to write a technical handbook than it is to curate a collection of images and write up an analysis of each one in terms that are understandable and applicable to one’s own work.
 This book does this latter admirably.